David Bowie died of liver cancer in 2016. Liver disease is most associated with alcohol, so did David Bowie get liver cancer from drinking too much?

 — Laura Hartzheim (@LauraHartzheim) January 11, 2016

-Davie Bowie was sick from liver cancer for approximately 18 months.
-However, he only knew his liver cancer was terminal about 3 months prior to his death from it.
+Davie Bowie was sick with liver cancer for approximately 18 months.
+However, he only knew his liver cancer was terminal about 3 months prior to his death from it, so it was already in the advanced stages when he became aware of it.

 After over 100 shows, Bowie went on his most extended tour commencing in October 2003.
 I was lucky enough to see him around this time (4th row!), and the show was spectacular (and far superior to the Let’s Dance-era show I saw in 1983).